zipped-album/zap/README.md

 **Note**:

-On ARM-based Macs you will, for now, still need to have FFmpeg 4 (shared libraries) installed on the system.
+On ARM-based Macs you will, for now, still need to have FFmpeg (shared libraries) installed on the system.
 You can install them, for instance, using
 Homebrew:
 ```
-brew install ffmpeg@4
+brew install ffmpeg
 ```

 ### Linux